 “This is the first time I’m aware of that lack of adequate sewage disposal has ever resulted in a negative decision, so this is significant,” a veteran zoning lawyer noted.

-Equally significant, several experts said, was the opinion’s disregard of the county’s Basic Services Sewerage Map in favor of a special consultant’s report that zeroed in on wastewater issues at Lake Roland.
+Equally significant, several experts said, was the opinion’s disregard of the county’s Basic Services Map, which did not find sewage capacity around Bare Hills “deficient,” in favor of a consultant’s report and hearing testimony that did find it inadequate.

-“The implications for other projects in the area are huge,” said Miller, who presented statistics during the administrative hearings about the impact of widespread construction on county sewers.
+“The implications for other projects are huge,” said Miller, who presented statistics during the administrative hearings about the impact of widespread construction on county sewers.

 Adding 150 apartment units, 56,000 square feet of commercial and retail space, a potential grocery store and 584 parking spaces at Bluestem Village would contribute to unacceptable overloads, they argued.